 In July 2021, NN Group announced it had reached agreement to acquire 100% of MetLife's businesses in Poland and Greece.
 The acquisition was completed in the first half of 2022: Greece in January 2022 and Poland in April 2022, for a total consideration of EUR 550 million.
 The acquisition has further bolstered NN's leading market positions, strengthening its position in life and pensions in Poland, while creating the market leading insurance company in Greece.
+On 2 January 2023, NN Group announced that it has completed the legal mergers of the former MetLife businesses in Poland and Greece.
+The legal mergers follow the completion of the acquisition process of the former MetLife business operations in both countries.
+In Greece, the legal merger became effective on 29 December 2022.
+In Poland, the life insurance companies of Nationale-Nederlanden Poland and the former MetLife Poland were legally merged on 2 January 2023.

-Through Insurance Europe NN offers life insurance (in all countries), pensions (in Belgium, Czech Republic, Slovakia, Poland, Romania, Spain and Turkey), non-life insurance (in Belgium managed via NN Non-Life, Spain, and Poland), and health insurance (in Greece, Romania and Turkey).
+Through Insurance Europe NN offers life insurance (in all countries), pensions (in Belgium, Czech Republic, Slovakia, Poland, Romania, Spain and Turkey), non-life insurance (in Belgium via NN Non-Life, Spain, Hungary, Romania and Poland), and health insurance (in Greece, Romania and Turkey).
 Products are offered to retail, corporate, self-employed and SME customers.